 Configure private connectivity to Databricks

 This page covers configuration steps for front-end private connectivity between users and their Databricks workspaces.
-To add additional security to your workspace's serverless implementation, you must have front-end private connectivity.
+To add security to your workspace's serverless implementation, you must use front-end private connectivity.

 Establish secure, private connections from your AWS VPCs or on-premises networks to Databricks services using front-end PrivateLink, which routes traffic through a VPC interface endpoint instead of the public internet.

-• Configure private access: You can configure front-end PrivateLinkconnections to the Databricks web application, REST API, and Databricks Connect API.
+- Configure private access: Configure front-end PrivateLink connections to the Databricks web application, REST API, and Databricks Connect API.

-• Easily enable private access: You can configure PrivateLink during the creation of a new workspace or enabled on an existing one.
+- Enable private access: Configure PrivateLink when you create a new workspace or on an existing one.

-• Enforce mandatory private connectivity: You must configure private connectivity from users to Databricks and from the control plane to the compute plane in order to mandate private connectivity for a workspace.
+- Enforce private connectivity: Configure private connectivity from users to Databricks and from the control plane to the compute plane.

 Requirements

-• Your Databricks account is on the Enterprise pricing tier.
+- Your Databricks account is on the Enterprise plan.

-• To establish a front-end PrivateLink connection for accessing the workspace from your on-premises network, you must connect your on-premises network to an AWS VPC using Direct Connect or VPN.
+- To establish a front-end PrivateLink connection for accessing the workspace from your on-premises network, connect your on-premises network to an AWS VPC using Direct Connect or VPN.

 Step 1: Create VPC endpoints